StickOnAStick/BranchPrediction/python/readme.txt

-Place this file in the champsim folder, Use the help command to see the options avaliable for testing
+Place the python folder in the champsim folder, Use the help command to see the options avaliable for testing